-- Is there a number of key staff in an age group where retirement within 3-5 years is likely?
+- Review the demographic profiles of staff to look for indicators or periods of change – e.g. is there a number of key staff where retirement within 3-5 years is likely?

-- Are there any specific issues related to succession planning in a particular discipline or group?
+- Are there any specific issues related to succession planning in a particular discipline or expertise?

 - Are there staff with the appropriate capabilities and attributes available to fill key positions?

-- What strategies are being developed or implemented to develop high potential staff to fill key roles in the future?
+- What strategies are being developed or implemented to develop staff to fill key roles in the future?

 - What are the characteristics of the future pool of academic staff (or other occupational groups) in particular disciplines - is it growing, shrinking, ageing or becoming younger?

 - Are there strategies to attract, replace and retain future staffing in “at risk” areas?
 For example: retirement and phased retirement plans; professional development and mentoring programmes; building structured and supported career pathways; and flexible employment arrangements.

 - Career planning discussions in performance review processes may include, where appropriate, retirement considerations.
 (It may be appropriate to seek Human Resources advice.)